Other forthcoming events

 Council for British Archaeology — South Midlands Group: Archaeology for all

 Council for British Archaeology

-Henley Archaeological & Historical Group (please note that the February and March talks
+Henley Archaeological & Historical Group

 Wolverton & District Archaeological and Historical Society